makeyourownmaker/CambridgeTemperatureModel/README.md

 were used to find outliers in the Computer Laboratory measurements and to replace missing values.
 The [stationaRy](https://github.com/rich-iannone/stationaRy) package was used to download the ISD data.
-Unfortunately there are no pressure measurements.
+Unfortunately there are no pressure measurements in the Airport observations.
 The ISD data is somewhat cleaner than the Computer lab data.
 Data cleaning and limited interpolation were applied to the Cambridge Airport data before being used to replace NAs in the Computer lab data.

 ### One step ahead baselines